 - 1/4 cup finely grated parmesan cheese

-- Small Buns I used King's Hawaiian Rolls
+- slider buns I used King's Hawaiian rolls

-- Slices of Swiss cheese or cheese of your choice
+- Swiss cheese or cheese of your choice

-- Peel and cut ends off onion, using large whole grater, grate onion into large bowl (about 1/2 cup)
+- Peel and cut ends off onion.
+Using the large holes of a box grater, grate onion into a mixing bowl (you should get about 1/2 cup of onion).

-- Add egg, sriracha sauce and parmesan sauce to bowl with onion and stir to combine.
+- Add egg, sriracha sauce and parmesan cheese to the bowl with the grated onion, and stir to combine.

 - Add bison to bowl and blend until completely combined.

-- Using your hands from 3" balls for sliders 6" for full size burgers.
+- Using your hands, form 3" balls for sliders 6" balls for full-size burgers.

 - Place on broiler pan.
 Gently push down, but do not completely flatten.

 - Cook sliders for 20 minutes, full size burgers for 30 minutes.